Objective and Design

 As all of the SDG gardens are planted and maintained as teaching opportunities, The Veggie Garden offers an on-going ‘class’ every second Saturday of the month hosted by the garden chairman: Barry Wold.
 On a monthly basis (weather permitting throughout the year), “Saturdays with Barry” offers veggie gardening tips, while he is actually working in the garden, and promoting vegetable garden success during each month’s demonstration.

 Join Barry Wold in the Vegetable Garden on the second Saturday of each month.
-Barry hangs around and is available to discuss all aspects of vegetable gardening.
+Barry and his team of volunteers hang around and is available to discuss all aspects of vegetable gardening.
 Including seasonal plantings, raised bed construction, irrigation, and more.